-Touring the bars involved more trains than jets, or even buses, but revealed the best collection of cocktails yet in a Tennessee Calling final.
+Unusually, Tennessee Calling involves the judges travelling from bar to bar to sample cocktails presented by the competitors in the bar they work in.
+The judges go to the competitors rather than the competitors going to the judges.
+Touring the bars involved numerous train journeys but revealed the best collection of cocktails yet in a Tennessee Calling final.
 And, to be honest, it was a very enjoyable tour.
 It was also a close-run thing, with ten delicious cocktails and some clever marketing behind them causing much discussion among us judges.
-However, I’m delighted to announce the following three winners, who with less than one weeks’ notice, will now be flying to New York and then onto Tennessee for an access-all-areas VIP visit to the historic Jack Daniel Distillery.
+However, the three winners stood out.
+And in keeping with Tennessee Calling tradition, they were given less than one weeks’ notice that they would be flying to New York to bartend at the Dead Rabbit and then onto Tennessee for an access-all-areas VIP visit to the historic Jack Daniel Distillery.

 By Alex Walker of Artesian, 1c Portland Place, London.